 - We actively seek feedback on every ride, and take this feedback very seriously when evaluating our driver partnerships.

 - If you ever have any questions about the route, if you left something in the car, or if you feel that something’s not right, your Uber Community Managers are standing by to help.

-Our highest priority is connecting our users to the safest, most reliable transportation providers — and on the rare occasion that an incident between a Uber partner and passenger leads to action by law enforcement, we are cooperative with the investigation.
+We are committed to the safety of riders and drivers using the Uber platform — and on the rare occasion that an incident between a Uber partner and passenger leads to action by law enforcement, we are cooperative with the investigation.

 Authorities that responded to the November 2013 incident determined that no action was necessary.
 However, as a precaution we suspended the account of the driver, and a short time later removed him from the Uber platform entirely.

 As described above, using Uber’s technology adds additional layers of safety and security to getting a ride and we hope that the accountability and transparency that our service brings to transportation makes San Francisco better and safer.